Visit us

 View full library hours.

-We also invite you to visit the Waterloo Digital Library to view select items from our collections online.
+We also invite you to visit the Waterloo Digital Library to view a selection of digitized items.

 Special Collections & Archives is located on the bottom (first) floor of the Dana Porter Library.
 Enter the library through the front doors, then go down the stairs to your right (across from Browsers Coffee Shop), or take the elevator down to the first floor.
 We are behind the display cases!